algaebrown/algaebrown.github.io/_archive/2020-04-23-Server_guide.md

 That's all I need to survive.
 There are, of course, A LOT OF fancy functions helping you to work **very efficiently** with emacs.
 For those functions, I will refer you to the best tutorial (but in Chinese) [Emacs 101](https://github.com/emacs-tw/emacs-101-beginner-survival-guide)

-These's are all I know to survive with my Ubuntu server.
-Hope this helps.